-The serial number of the machine is also stamped in half inch numerals on the right hand side at the front of the rear frame.
+The serial number of the machine is also stamped in half inch numerals on the right hand side at the rear of the front frame.

 IMPORTANT: ALWAYS GIVE THE SERIAL NUMBER OF THE MACHINE WHEN ORDERING PARTS.

 TRANSMISSION AND TORQUE CONVERTER SERIAL NUMBER PLATE.